mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.rst

 Dataset
 -------

+    A more detailed description of the following arguments can be found :ref:`here<testbed>`.

 The following mandatory arguments must always be given to specify the dataset that should be used, as well as the location where it should be loaded from.

 * ``--data-dir`` An absolute or relative path to the directory where the data set files are located.